-“Pluralism arises from the values of liberty, equal dignity, conscience, and participation embodied in the founding documents of the United States, and is at the heart of 'America's Sacred Ground.'" -- Barbara A. McGraw
+“Pluralism arises from the values of liberty, equal dignity, conscience, and participation embodied in (even if not fully achieved by) the founding documents of the United States, and is at the heart of 'America's Sacred Ground.'" -- Barbara A. McGraw

 Barbara A. McGraw, J.D., Ph.D.